This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 - Next add water, broth, tomatoes and potatoes.
 Bring to a boil then reduce to low heat to simmer until potatoes are tender, about 10 minutes.

-- Stir cod with salt, pepper and thyme into the pot and cook another 4-5 minutes.
+- Stir in cod with salt, pepper and thyme into the pot and cook another 4-5 minutes.
 Transfer to a bowl and enjoy!

 Notes